jekhokie/raspberry-noaa-v2/docs/ISS.md

 3. A Satellite transmission to the earth has doppler efect so the frequency changes over the time.
 This is a problem when you plot audio as data.
 So I had to include a high pass filter to remove the DC offset from the audio recorded by `rtl_fm`.

 # Upgrading procedure
 There's a migration script that handles the required modifications over the database as well as the web files.
-Take in mind that you need to have the web panel version of raspberry-noaa running.
+Take in mind that you need to have the web panel version of raspberry-noaa-v2 running.

-1. `cd /home/pi/raspberry-noaa`
+1. `cd /home/pi/raspberry-noaa-v2`
 2. `git fetch -pt && git pull`
 3. `cd migrations/`
 4. `./20201292-iss.sh`